Digital Nomad Tax

 Third, the micro-company should have at least one full-time employee who works for the company as an employee (so, no director).

-If you qualify for the tax regime for micro companies, setting up a company in Romania can get interesting.
-You should know, however, that the regime was changed a few times over the past years due to which the conditions always became more strict.
-Consequently, there is no guarantee the conditions won’t be amended further later on.
+However, you should know that the regime was changed a few times over the past years due to which the conditions always became more strict.

 Conclusion